EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/09_production.md

 - Add a typed, validated `import.meta.env` configuration with a `.env.staging` mode
 - Write the GitHub Actions pipeline: lint, typecheck, unit, build, Cypress on `vite preview`, then deploy
-- Deploy the app to **Netlify or Vercel** with the fallback and cache headers, and verify a hard refresh on a deep link
+- Deploy the app **to Netlify or Vercel**, or — no account needed — **to a local nginx/Caddy container** with the fallback and cache headers, and verify a hard refresh on a deep link
+- Prove the trap: make a request for a chunk that does not exist return a 404 and not `index.html`

 <style>
 /* The `cover` layout sets color: white; inline code would inherit it and